|

 did Paul know at this time that he would indeed reach During

-his stay here in The
+his stay here in Ephesus

-Riot In To
+In To

 date most, if not all of Paul’s opposition has come from the Jews, but